DOJ files civil suit against Edward Snowden over new memoir

 This case was filed in the Eastern District of Virginia and is separate from the criminal case against Snowden for allegedly disclosing classified information.

+Snowden responded to the lawsuit, tweeting, "The government of the United States has just announced a lawsuit over my memoir, which was just released today worldwide.
+This is the book the government does not want you to read."

-Attorney General Bill Barr approved the lawsuit, according to a source familiar with the situation.
+Attorney General William Barr approved the lawsuit, according to a source familiar with the situation.

 Snowden’s memoir tells his life story in detail for the first time, explaining why he chose to risk his freedom to become perhaps the most famous whistleblower of all time.